-3.1.15 The City shall partner with non-profit agencies, boards, hospitals, colleges, universities, senior levels of government, community groups, and employers to facilitate the following initiatives:

-- a) the development and retention of a skilled labour force that is adaptable to changing economic trends and technologies; - b) research and development opportunities in manufacturing, biotechnology and other sectors; - c) arts and cultural initiatives; and, - d) the promotion of the City as an economic and goods movement gateway. - 3.1.16 The City shall support and participate in multi-sectoral collaborations and initiatives that focus on improving Hamilton's economic, environmental, and social resiliency.
-(OPA 167)
+- 3.1.14 The City shall partner with non-profit agencies, boards, hospitals, colleges, universities, senior levels of government, community groups, and employers to facilitate the following initiatives: - a) the development and retention of a skilled labour force that is adaptable to changing economic trends and technologies; - b) research and development opportunities in manufacturing, biotechnology and other sectors; - c) arts and cultural initiatives; and, - d) the promotion of the City as an economic and goods movement gateway. - 3.1.15 The City shall support and participate in multi-sectoral collaborations and initiatives that focus on improving Hamilton's economy.